Mastering the art of the Kegel is of the utmost importance for training effectively and safely with Perifit.

 Adding breath into the equation

-The pelvic floor acts like a second diaphragm.
+As you can see in the visual below, the pelvic floor acts like a second diaphragm:

 When you inhale, your diaphragm and pelvic floor lower, and the abdominal wall goes out.
 This prevents intra-abdominal pressure from increasing as a consequence of your inhalation.